giriadini/devops-pipeline/README.md

 2. Maven is the build tool used for building the application.
 3. Used maven:3-alpine maven image to build the code and generate jar file.
 4. Used tomcat:10-jdk8-openjdk image to run the image in the container.
-5. Created docker-compose file to build the docker file.
+5. Created docker-compose file to build the docker images.
 6. Created shell script to autmate the build and execution process.
 7. Jenkins pipelines are used for integrating continuous delivery pipelines into Jenkins.